-The BA International Relations programme offers a variety of assessment methods that aims to develop graduates who are open to critical thinking, effective at communication, independent and reasoned in professional life, and ethical in their global outlook.
+The BA International Relations programme offers a variety of assessment methods that aim to develop graduates who are open to critical thinking, effective at communication, independent and reasoned in professional life, and ethical in their global outlook.

 Varying assessment activities can help to motivate students with an increasingly diverse range of experiences, learning styles and competencies.
-We have adopted a mixture of assessment types in an attempt to reduce over-assessment and ensure that students develop a broader range of skills for professional success than traditional assessment methods.
+We have adopted a mixture of assessment types in an attempt to reduce over-assessment and ensure that students develop a broader range of skills for professional success than would be transferred by traditional assessment methods.